 The new band are up for best musical event for the remix version of their hit Cruise featuring rapper Nelly.

-Bob Dylan has a nomination for single of the year for Wagon Wheel, a song written with Ketch Secor and performed by Darius Rucker.'So grateful'
+Bob Dylan has a nomination for single of the year for Wagon Wheel, a song written with Ketch Secor and performed by Darius Rucker.

 Both Swift and Musgraves tweeted their happiness at their six nominations.